 NOTE: This webinar includes Arabic and Russian interpretation.

-This one-hour webinar is free and is the thirteenth in a GIJN series, Investigating the Pandemic.
+This one-hour webinar is free and designed for journalists interested in investigating the pandemic.
+It’s the sixteenth in a GIJN series, Investigating the Pandemic.
+Coming soon: using Open Source Info with an Africa focus.
 Watch our Twitter feed @gijn and newsletter (https://buff.ly/2Mxiyoq) for future events.